Control variates for variance-reduced ratio of means estimators: Simulation study

 \subsection{Variance increase with non-optimal coefficients}

 The presented results are the worst-case scenario for the coefficients of \cite{gordon_efficient_1982}, happening with the covariance matrix

 While the variance reduction achieved with the optimal coefficients may not always exceed that of the other coefficients, their key advantage lies in their theoretical guarantee of variance reduction.
-The classical coefficients and the ones from \cite{gordon_efficient_1982} can lead to a variance increase as illustrated in Figure \ref{fig:boxplot_negative_rvr}.
+The classical coefficients and the ones from \cite{gordon_efficient_1982} can lead to a variance increase, as illustrated in Figure \ref{fig:boxplot_negative_rvr}.
+This result is consistent with Figure \ref{fig:ellipse_worst_gordon}, which shows that only the mean optimal coefficient estimates fall within the ellipse defined in Theorem \ref{prop:cond_est_coef}.
 This result highlights the importance of jointly optimizing the coefficients to minimize the variance of the whole estimator.